JesusFilm/core/apps/docs/docs/03-basics/03-frontend/05-visual-testing/index.md

 # UI Change Requests

-You don't have to wait for Design's approval before pushing it in.
-If the change looks right to you, push in the change and let Design know that the change has been made.
+You do not have to wait for Design's approval before pushing in UI changes.
+If the change looks right to you (i.e. match the designs), push in the change and let the Designer know.
-They will let you know if there is something wrong and create another ticket for it or ask for the change to be reverted.
+If there are areas they are not happy with, they will create another ticket for it or ask for the change to be reverted.
-If however, you still want another pair of eyes on it before pushing, feel free to bring in QA into it.
+However, if:

+- Your code changes touch other feature/s
+- You haven't been with us for very long and don't feel comfortable
+- Or you are a Junior Product Engineer
+  Submit it for QA approval before pushing in the change.
+  Some UX changes would also fit in this category (of no design review), especially smaller, isolated changes.
+But all UX changes will need to be QA approved.

 ## UI Tests